Neurodegenerative conditions: When AMD, Parkinson’s, and Alzheimer’s affect the eyes

 The eyes are figuratively the windows to the soul – but they also can literally be windows to the brain.
 Aside from traditional age- and genetics-related vision conditions, such as macular degeneration, central nervous system conditions including Parkinson’s disease and Alzheimer’s disease can affect patients’ vision.
 These diseases can cause direct or retrograde degenerations of the optic nerve, retinal cells, and surrounding visual structures.
 While not often obvious, these conditions affect coordination, mobility, and visual perception, resulting in increased risks of falls and related injuries.

-The UT Southwestern Department of Ophthalmology, headed by James P. McCulley, M.D., is on the leading edge of diagnostics and treatment.
-With a suite of advanced tools, techniques, and ongoing research studies, we collaborate with researchers and community physicians to translate our expertise and data into active, effective therapies to diagnose, treat, and even prevent degenerative eye conditions in patients in North Texas and around the world.
+The UT Southwestern Department of Ophthalmology is on the leading edge of diagnostics and treatment.
+With a suite of advanced tools, techniques, and ongoing research studies, we collaborate with researchers in UTSW's Peter O'Donnell Jr. Brain Institute and community physicians to translate our expertise and data into active, effective therapies to diagnose, treat, and even prevent degenerative eye conditions in patients in North Texas and around the world.

 Neurodegenerative conditions that affect the eyes